📄 Inventory List

 • Kenya AB Grade

 Only slightly smaller than AA at 6.8mm (size 16-17), AB grade still ranks as a premium coffee.
-It combines both A and B beans and accounts for around 40% of Kenya's crop.
+It combines both A and B beans, accounting for around 40% of Kenya's crop.
 While not quite as prized as AA, AB grade offers a similar bright, fruity, complex profile.

 • Kenya PB Grade (Peaberry)

 These are natural "pearls" - single, rounded beans instead of two flat-sided ones.
-At size 17, peaberries are dense and concentrated in flavor, making up around 5% of the crop.
+At size 17, peaberries are dense and concentrated in flavor, accounting for approximately 5% of the crop.

 • Kenya E Grade (Elephant Bean)